 An avid and enthusiastic learner, Clarissa received her Bachelor of Music at age sixteen, graduating summa cum laude.
 In 2021, she completed her Master’s of Music in violin performance at the Mozarteum University in Salzburg, where she studied with Pierre Amoyal.
 She is currently studying with Antje Weithaas at the Hochschule für Musik "Hanns Eisler" in Berlin.

-Clarissa’s debut album will be released this fall by Nimbus Records, featuring Augusta Read Thomas’s complete works for solo violin, and Violin Concerto #3: "Juggler in Paradise" with the BBC National Orchestra of Wales.
+Clarissa’s debut album will be released by Nimbus Records, featuring Augusta Read Thomas’s complete works for solo violin, and Violin Concerto #3: "Juggler in Paradise" with the BBC National Orchestra of Wales.
 Clarissa is passionate about historic violins, and at age fourteen, she was selected as the youngest violinist to perform regularly with the precious Stradivari collection of the Violin Museum in Cremona.
 She now performs on a violin by Zosimo Bergonzi, Cremona c.1748, courtesy of Guarneri Hall NFP and Darnton & Hersh Fine Violins, Chicago.

 To learn more about Clarissa, visit her website.